swiss-ai-center/core-engine/digit_recognition/README.md

 # Description
 This service uses a keras model to guess a digit in an image.
 In order to run, you need to provide a `model.h5` file that the service will load to work.
 This service was built and tested with python 3.9, therefore we recommend to use the docker version instead of running it natively.

 The `model.yaml` file in this folder defined the path of the model to load on the S3 server.
 This task is done on the *prepare* stage of the CI pipeline.
+The model is trained to recognize digit written in light shade on dark shades (like a white digit on a black background).

 # How to run
 ## Environment variables
 Using both docker or your local python3, the engine will use the following environment variables if defined.